jakestevenwood/FlightMGR/README.md

 # Flights Manager

+Console Application (C) for Creating/Managing Flights and Customers

 **Author:** Jakob Wood

 ## Features and Usage

 - This is a console application with the following features:
-    - Manage and create flgihts for an airline
+    - Manage and create flights for an airline
     - Create flights and add flight information, delete flights, view existing flights
     - Create customers and add customer information, delete customers, view existing customers